Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Experiments

 \subsection{Datasets}

 We employ one simulated and two real-world datasets: \synth{}, KITTI~\cite{Geiger2012CVPR} and Udacity~\cite{udacity} (Fig.~\ref{fig:datasets}).

 We create \synth{} with the simulator \cite{irmisch2019simulation} to provide accurate ground truth for blur and noise estimation. \synth{} comprises \num{1000} images of a village environment acquired from different viewpoints and includes vehicles, such as cars and bikes.
 From KITTI we use the annotated object detection sub-dataset (with preceding frames), and from Udacity we use sub-dataset \#2.
 We subsample KITTI and Udacity for two reasons: to reduce processing time and to remove (in all conscience) clearly visible blur/noise corrupted images that would bias estimation results (however, a residual risk of corruption in the natural images remains).
 To this end, we pick \num{1000} images per dataset for noise estimation and \num{150} images for blur estimation, and match these numbers on \synth{}.
 For blur, we only use image patches containing detected objects of interest.
+Note that each dataset yields several image patches, depending on the image size and the blur/noise estimator used (e.g., 1000 Udacity images result in 135k patches for noise estimation).

+We chose KITTI and Udacity as the most frequently used ones in the literature for real-world transportation scenarios that fit our requirements, providing a solid comparison baseline, and \synth{} to fully control the proposed blur and noise sources.
+These datasets can be substituted with others that ideally contain minimal blur and noise, consecutive frames (for more stable median estimations, cf. Secs.~\ref{sec:noiseEstimationResults} and \ref{sec:noiseEstimationResults}), and annotated objects of interest.
+Modern large-scale datasets (e.g., ROAD \cite{singh2022road}, Mapillary \cite{neuhold2017mapillary}, and Bdd100k \cite{yu2020bdd100k}) provide a greater variety of scenes and object classes, but typically consist of image sequences from different cameras having diverse geometric and radiometric statistics (e.g., their MTFs can differ significantly).
+For an overview of more datasets (including KITTI and Udacity), we refer to \cite{yin2017use}.

-All datasets are synthetically corrupted with controlled amounts of noise and blur using the models of Sec.~\ref{sec:fundamentals}.
+All datasets are synthetically corrupted with controlled amounts of noise and blur using the models of Fig.~\ref{fig:modelBlurNoise}.